Intent

 At TGMS, we provide many opportunities for our children to develop their historical knowledge and skills:

 We recognise that there are children of differing abilities in all our classes, and so we provide suitable learning opportunities for all children.
-We achieve this through a range of strategies which are differentiated by expected outcome and support from peers or adults.
+We achieve this through a range of strategies which are differentiated by expected outcomes and support from peers or adults.

 Impact